 This module builds upon Money and the Economy introduced at level five.
 It covers the international financial system, exchange rates, open-economy macroeconomics, and will discuss current issues within international finance.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 In this section

 A-level grades BBB if including A-Level Mathematics or

 Applied General Qualifications

-BTEC Level 3 RQF National Extended Diploma with profile DDM
+BTEC Level 3 RQF National Extended Diploma with profile DDM in a relevant subject

 Irish Leaving Certificate

 Overall Irish Leaving Certificate Higher grades H3,H3,H3,H3,H3 to include H3 Higher Maths.
 Plus English grade H6 at Higher level or Grade 04 at Ordinary level.

 Overall Irish Leaving Certificate Higher grades H2,H3,H3,H3,H3.
 Plus English grade H6 at Higher level or Grade 04 at Ordinary level plus Maths at Grade H5 at Higher level or Grade 03 at Ordinary level.